 - 1. Find out if you’re a candidate.

-Using advanced laser technology, known as the Femtosecond laser, our eye surgeons prepare your cornea with unprecedented control and precision without the use of blades.
-Short pulses of light form microscopic bubbles to create a precise flap of corneal tissue.
+By using advanced laser technology, known as the femtosecond laser, our eye surgeons prepare your cornea.
+With unprecedented control and precision, the laser delivers short pulses of light which form microscopic bubbles to create a precise flap of corneal tissue.
 In less than a minute, you’re ready for the second step of LASIK.

-Your cornea is reshaped by advanced Excimer laser delivery patterns to correct the refractive error of the eye.
+The eye surgeons then use an advanced Excimer laser to deliver specific patterns to the cornea, correcting your refractive error.
 We correct nearsightedness, farsightedness, and astigmatism.
 Additionally, focusing one eye for near vision can reduce your need for reading glasses.

 Your vision may be blurry immediately following LASIK surgery but should improve quickly.
 The majority of our patients see clearly enough to drive, return to work, and resume normal activities one day following their eye surgery.
 Our patients’ reactions to their clear vision named our service, High Definition LASIK.
 Join those patients who now see in high definition after their procedure at the Filutowski Cataract & LASIK Institute.